Location Leakage in Federated Signal Maps

 \subsection{Datasets}

 This section of the appendix extends Sec. \ref{sec:dataset}.

 \textbf{\campus.} Fig. \ref{fig:distribution_statistics_per_cell} shows the number of measurements for the top three cell towers, per user in each cell tower.
-Fig. \ref{fig:batches_per_interval_204} and Fig. \ref{fig:datapoints_per_batch_per_interval_204} show the number of batches per user and the distribution of number of datapoints per batch for each granularity of batch ($T$) for the x204 cell, respectively.
-For coarser $T$, we obtain fewer batches but they contain significantly more datapoints, \eg for cell x204 and user 0, the average batch size for 1-week batches is 3492, for 1-day is 817, for 3-hour is 205 and for 1-hour batches is 79.
+Fig. \ref{fig:batches_per_interval_204} and Fig. \ref{fig:datapoints_per_batch_per_interval_204} show the number of batches per user and the distribution of number of datapoints per round for each granularity of duration $T$ for the x204 cell, respectively.
+For longer $T$, we obtain fewer batches but they contain significantly more datapoints, \eg for cell x204 and user 0, the average batch size for 1-week batches is 3492, for 1-day is 817, for 3-hour is 205 and for 1-hour batches is 79.

 \textbf{\radiocells.} Fig. \ref{fig:datapoints_per_batch_per_interval_x455_radiocells} shows the distribution of datapoints per batch for each user for $T=$ 1-week.
 It it significantly sparser than the \campus; the average batch size per user is 50.
 Fig. \ref{fig:radio_cell_x455_heatmap} shows the pair-wise user similarity based on the EMD value between the distribution of locations between each pair of users.